Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 In terms of the games themselves, there is a very nice range of different providers, which automatically gives the site a boost.
 Gentleman Jim offers the big names in the business, such as Duel Reels, Pragmatic Play, Megaways and Hacksaw Gaming, just to name a few.

-With both, the range of options is mostly really nice, however, there are definitely downfalls with the sports side, whilst the casino is probably something more to boast for Gentleman Jim, which is imaginably not what the site is trying.
+With both, the range of options is mostly really nice, but there are definitely downfalls with the sports side.
+The casino is probably something more to boast about for Gentleman Jim, which is imaginably not what the site is trying to do.

 Unfortunately, the site again does not offer any promotions to incentivise customers to use their casino over other options, which again is a downfall of the site.

-Whilst having a mobile betting app can add more customers to a site, it can also be a big reason why some do not proceed with certain bookmakers, and it seems that the latter is the case with Gentleman Jim.
+Whilst having a mobile betting app can add more customers to a site, it can also be a big reason why some do not proceed with certain bookmakers, and it seems that the latter is the case with Gentleman Jim's app.

 Across the iOS App Store and the Android Play Store, the site's app has a combined rating of 2.5 stars.
 However, the review amount is quite small, so with time this data could drastically change.